-You can try out our amazing audio course.
-This is a great option to learn Italian while driving because you’ll hear a native speaker speak Italian and you’ll be repeating expressions in Italian.
+You can try out our amazing audio Italian course.
+This online course is a great option to learn Italian phrases while driving because you’ll hear a native speaker speak Italian, and you’ll be repeating expressions in Italian.

 And repeating is a necessary step in the learning process.

 You could also listen to some Italian music or Italian podcasts.

 Don’t worry if you don’t understand every single word.

 At least your brain will be working on the language while you’re driving.